Robin

 involvement with one-of-a-kind art works, primarily in porcelain

-and now his new interest in the area of glaze
+and his last area of interest was with glaze

 paintings.